The Great Sacraments

 Deacons have a particular ministry of service to those in need.
 Deacons also assist priests and bishops in teaching and in the administration of the sacraments.

-Members of Holy Comforter who feel a calling to ordained ministry should speak with Fr.
-Jonathan to talk about the next steps in their discernment.
+Members of Holy Comforter who feel a calling to ordained ministry should make an appointment to speak with the priest to talk about the next steps in their discernment.

 In Holy Matrimony, a man and a woman are united as one in Christian marriage.
 The Bible teaches us that this sacramental union was given by God in creation (Genesis 2:22-25) and that within it is a sign of the mysterious union between Jesus and the Church (Ephesians 5:21-33).
 In the marriage rite in the Book of Common Prayer, we learn that the marriage of two people is intended by God “for their mutual joy; for the help and comfort given one another in prosperity and adversity; and, when it is God’s will, for the procreation of children and their nurture in the knowledge and love of the Lord” (page 423).

 Holy Matrimony is celebrated regularly at Holy Comforter.
 For more information, visit our Getting Married at Holy Comforter page.

 Commonly known as Confession, the sacrament of Reconciliation allows for followers of Jesus who have fallen into sin to be set free and return to God.
 The confession of specific sins is made to God in the presence of a priest who offers counsel, assurance of God’s forgiveness, and the grace of absolution.
 While not required in the Anglican tradition, Reconciliation is a great gift given to us by God to ease our minds and to hold us accountable to God and to the Church.
 No sins are too small or too large to be confessed, and all people are encouraged to make their Confession, either on a regular basis or as the need arises.